 |Remember Parkinson’s disease should be suspected in someone with tremor, stiffness, slowness, balance problems, or gait disorders|

-Idiopathic Parkinson’s disease: or Parkinson’s – is the most common type of parkinsonism.
+Parkinson’s Disease: or Idiopathic Parkinson’s disease is a progressive, degenerative brain disease that causes trembling, stiffness, slowness of movement and a loss of fine motor control.
+It is the most common type of parkinsonism.
 Unlike some other forms which have specific causes it is not known why idiopathic Parkinson’s occurs.
-Idiopathic means that the cause is unknown.

 Parkinsonism: Umbrella term that describes many conditions which share some of the symptoms of Parkinson’s.
 The main symptoms of Parkinson’s – tremor, rigidity and slowness of movement – are also the main symptoms of a number of conditions that are grouped together under the term parkinsonism